 Coach STEM students are likely to encounter modeling problems in their careers, and the skills they learn in a modeling class are important and useful.
 However, you may get even more resistance about mathematical modeling from STEM students than from non-STEM students because many STEM students have thrived in the traditional mathematics classroom, in which they simply had to identify problems by type and apply an algorithm to it.
-Modeling problems push students to think, to make choices, and to accept the consequences of those choices, including the possibility of failure, and this can be extremely uncomfortable for students who see themselves as good at mathematics and have not experienced challenge or failure in their previous mathematics courses.
+Modeling problems push students to think, to make choices, and to accept the consequences of those choices, including the possibility of failure, and this can be extremely uncomfortable for students who see themselves as good at mathematics ourses.
 It is important that this group of students is overtly told that the modeling process often includes the experience of failure such that even good models can be improved, leading to better insights and answers of the real world problem at hand.
 At this time in our history when the retention of STEM students has received Presidential attention, it is imperative that we embrace the role of coach, giving our STEM students the encouragement they need to embrace these challenges and learn the joy of overcoming failure.